riefkyiqbalm/AC_Monitoring_System/README.md

   ### ⛏️ XAMPP Setup <a name = "xampp_setup"></a>
   After XAMPP installed open the XAMPP app ➡️ click start button on the Apache module and SQL module ➡️ go to browser and type [localhost](http://localhost/dashboard/), once you in XAMPP dashboard go to phpMyAdmin ➡️ click new to create a new database or you can see full documentation in [here](https://www.phpmyadmin.net/docs/).

+  ### Excel Setup <a name = "excel_setup"></a>
+  In this project i need to develop the logistic reggression from the dataset another analyst that i need to perform was wilcoxon test.
+To perform that analysis i use Kamakura's Analytic Tools for Excel.
+You can download the add-in and read the documentation paper in their [Kamakura's](https://www.katexcel.com/download) website.
 ## 📒 MySQL Table Design <a name = "mysql_table_design"></a>

 You can generate database in MySQL by following this query.